 If you’re handy with a tool, you could also adjust the rollers underneath the sliding door.
 Find a circular-plug, often made to look inconspicuous, along the lower section of the frame.
 Unplug the cover and you should be able to see a screw that controls the roller height.
 It will take some trial and error but you should be able to find a height that works best for your door.

 Some sliding door problems require the help of professionals.
-At TJ Exteriors, we are your trusted leader in door and window installation, maintenance, and repair services.
+At TJ Exteriors, we are your trusted leader in door and window installation, maintenance, and replacement services.
 Give us a call at (952) 466-6644 or fill out our contact form to schedule a consultation and request a free estimate today.